Ex-Visium hedge fund manager to face trial on U.S. fraud charges

-NEW YORK (Reuters) - A former portfolio manager at Visium Asset Management LP is scheduled to face trial on U.S. charges stemming from an investigation that led to the New York-based hedge fund's closure last year.
+NEW YORK, Jan 9 (Reuters) - A former portfolio manager at Visium Asset Management LP is scheduled to face trial on U.S. charges stemming from an investigation that led to the New York-based hedge fund's closure last year.

 Jury selection is set to begin on Wednesday in Manhattan federal court in the case of Stefan Lumiere, Visium founder Jacob Gottlieb's former brother-in-law, who is accused of engaging in a scheme to falsely inflate the value of securities in a bond fund.